Kim was raised on fresh-made everything. When she isn't in the garden, she is in the kitchen exploring new recipes for foods she has grown.

-Our family's new favorite.
+This is my family's new favorite.
 I love it when I come up with a meal that the entire family gives kudos for.
-Total score.
+It's a total score!

+I am a stay-at-home mom.
+My significant other is a meat-and-potatoes kinda guy, while I prefer variety.
+There are also three children to account for, all in school and in extra-curricular activities.
 Mom here wants nutritious meals made in a short time and within a budget.
 She wants it to taste great.
-She wants to use leftovers—and she kinda wants it easy...
+She wants to use leftovers—and she kinda wants it easy.

 - In a small bowl, mix flour and brown sugar.
-Using a 2c measure, put water, vinegar, and soy sauce.
+Place water, vinegar, and soy sauce in a 2 cups measure.
 Pour into flour / brown sugar mixture and stir.

 - When meatballs are browned, pour mixture over meatballs.
 Bring to a boil, stirring until thickened.
 Simmer 20 minutes.